larinde/crypto-marketplace/README.md

 ##### Building and deploying the app
 This implementation is based on a Spring Boot application that runs in an embedded Tomcat container.
-It uses default 8080 port.
+It uses the default 8080 port.

 For the sake of brevity all the code was implemented in a single class.
 Ideally, the business-logic should be refactored and encapsulated in a service layer.